top of page

 (Sections: MPAI-720-101, MPAI-720-102, MPAI-720-140, and MPAI-720-01)

 "Today, effective intelligence analysts must be able to gather data from various electronic sources and draw insights from this information.
-This course focuses on equipping students with the skills to understand what data might need to be collected and how to analyze data from a variety of electronic sources—including metadata from telephones and signals data
+This course focuses on equipping students with the skills to understand what data might need to be collected and how to analyze data from a variety of electronic sources—including metadata from telephones and signals data from radio and satellite sources.
+Students also review the controversial nature of electronic intelligence collection in light of recent public disclosures and controversies.
+Finally, students gain insights into the history of electronic intelligence analysis and learn how intelligence professionals employ these electronic intelligence techniques today."

 For more details, please visit the program's website.